 The gold-plated wet sensor is located on the inside bottom right of the SportDiver housing.
 The leak alarm will activate if anything conductive touches the wet sensor – your finger, water drop(s), dirt/debris, etc. If the alarm activates every time you power on the housing, some water drops may have entered the internal electronics behind the wet sensor, or the sensor has become damaged.
 Try these troubleshooting tips:

 Power off the housing.
 Use a cotton cloth to clean and dry the wet sensor.
 If leak alarm still activates when powering on the housing, use a thin strip of tissue paper to absorb water droplets trapped behind the wet sensor, particularly on the back right of the wet sensor near the lead cable.

 If the leak alarm still activates every time you power on the housing, some water drops may have deposited on the internal electronics.
 See above Important Product Alert.
 In this case, insert a new Moisture Muncher desiccant capsule inside the housing and keep the rear housing door sealed for one or two days.
 For faster drying, use a hair dryer on low heat / low fan speed.
 Direct the warm air towards the wet sensor for about 5 minutes.
 Be careful not to overheat the housing.

-A common cause for this issue is 1 or 2 water drops entering the housing when opening the housing after your dive.
-The water drop(s) are not easily seen and may work its way onto and behind the gold-plated wet sensor.
-Make sure that you and the housing are dry before opening the housing.
-Opening the housing upside down over a soft surface or towel will also help to prevent water drops from entering the housing.
+A common cause for this issue is water drops entering the housing when opening the housing after your dive.
+The water drops may not be easy to see and may travel down behind the gold-plated wet sensor.

 If the above information does not fix the issue, please contact the SeaLife Service Center in your country.
 For a list of dealers/distributors that can offer repair service, please visit the SeaLife website at www.sealife-cameras.com/dealer-locator/